Opportunities for Giving at the Finger Lakes Boating Museum

-Pat II Tour Boat – The FLBM’s signature project, the renovation of 39’ tour boat originally built in 1924.
-Renovated by Museum volunteers, the Pat II will become a public tour vessel with its home berth in Hammondsport at a newly constructed Champlin Beach pier.
+Pat II Tour Boat – The FLBM’s signature project, the renovation of a 39’ tour boat originally built in 1924.
+Renovated by Museum volunteers, the Pat II will become a public tour vessel with its home berth in Hammondsport.

 The annual golf tournament fundraiser is a popular event and brings in sponsors from the area who support the FLBM’s mission and like to play golf!

 Dragon Boat Club